robarcand/physical-computing-final/README.md

 I wanted to build off the original design for my midterm project in making use of the blackbox prototype, which continues to be prescient metaphor for a lot of what goes on beneath the surface of many everyday devices.
 From there, I adapted pieces from the SparkFun kit including the OLED and a Pulse Sensor I later purchased to collect biometric data and convert it be represented on the visual display.

-(images/closed.png)
+images/closed.png

-(images/open.png)
+images/open.png

 ### Evaluation / Reflection

 This project taught me a lot about how to approach conceptual challenges in design.
 Initially, I came to the piece with this fairly-specific "Solutionist" idea in mind, ultimately having a bit of a difficult time figuring out how best to execute such a critical idea in code.
-This tension feels central to what we first explored within this idea of "critical making," and it's something that seems increasingly necessary as we venture forward into a future where such data malpractices comes even further into focus.
+This tension feels central to what we first explored as embedded within this idea of "critical making," and it's something that seems increasingly necessary as we venture forward into a future where such data malpractice comes even further into focus.

-The project allowed me to explore my interest in theory, while also allowing me to further develop skills in critical thinking through code.
-Looking back, part of me wishes I could have attempted something on a larger scale with more impact.
-Though I'm still unsure where my future in physical computing will take me, it feels like we covered a wealth of fascinating topics condusive to further research in a number of areas.
+The project allowed me to explore my interest in theory, while also encouraging me to further develop skills in critical thinking through code.
+Looking back, part of me wishes I could have attempted something on a larger scale with a larger impact that would resonate in the class and beyond.
+Though still unsure where my future in physical computing will take me, it feels like we covered a wealth of fascinating topics condusive to further research in a variety of areas.